GreptimeTeam/community/README.md

 A **Maintainer** is a highly experienced and active Reviewer and can apply to become a member of the Steering Committee by following these steps:

 1. Receive email sponsorship by at least two existing members of the Steering Committee.
-2. Forward the emails to community@greptime.com with the key word "Apply to be a Steering Committee member" in the subject line
+2. Forward the email to community@greptime.com with the key word "Apply to be a Steering Committee member" in the subject line
 3. The Steering Committee goes through the Voting Process.
 4. The OSPO publishes the decision in the form of meeting minutes and posts it publically.